Byron Buxton Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in MLB with a collective 9.8 strikeouts per nine innings.
+- The White Sox pitching staff is fifth in MLB with a collective 10.1 strikeouts per nine innings.

-- The White Sox's 6.80 team ERA ranks 28th across all MLB pitching staffs.
+- The White Sox's 6.25 team ERA ranks 28th among all MLB pitching staffs.

-- The White Sox surrender the second-most home runs in baseball (18 total, 1.8 per game).
+- White Sox pitchers combine to surrender 18 total home runs at a clip of 1.6 per game (third-most in the league).

-- The White Sox will look to Cease (1-0) in his third start of the season.
+- The White Sox will send Lynn (0-1) to make his third start of the season.

-- His last appearance was on Wednesday against the San Francisco Giants, when the righty went five innings, surrendering one earned run while giving up only one hit.
+- In his most recent time out on Thursday, the right-hander tossed 4 1/3 innings against the San Francisco Giants, allowing eight earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.